Koko-boya/LightningSwordsman_Local/README.md

    - **Linux/Mac:** Run `python server.py` or `python3 server.py`
 6. Open your browser and go to `http://localhost:8000`
 7. Press Ctrl+C in the terminal to stop the server.

+### Method 2: Direct File Access (Not Recommended - Because it won't work)

+1. Download or clone the project.
+2. Open `index.html` directly in any modern browser.

 **Note:** Some browsers may restrict certain features when opening files directly.
 Using the Python server method is recommended for the best experience.